usman-adamu/health-inequalities-england/README.md

 ---

 *This project is part of a public health data analytics portfolio developed using real NHS data.
-All analysis is conducted for educational and professional development purposes.*
+All analyses are conducted for educational and professional development purposes.*